tetratelabs/wazero/CONTRIBUTING.md

 ## Coding Style

 - To ensure your change passes format checks, run `make check`.
 To format your files, you can run `make format`.
-- We follow standard Go table-driven tests and use an internal [testing library](./internal/testing/require) library to assert correctness.
+- We follow standard Go table-driven tests and use an internal [testing library](./internal/testing/require) to assert correctness.
 To verify all tests pass, you can run `make test`.

 ## DCO